jdeath/CheckRoyalCaribbeanPrice/README.md

 ## Run
 1. `python CheckRoyalCaribbeanPrice.py`
 1. It will indicate if you should rebook or if you have the best price
+1. It will also tell you if the price has gone up since you purchases (do not rebook in that case!)
-1. If you setup apprise, it will notify you via your prefered method(s)
+1. If you setup apprise, it will notify you via your prefered method(s) if you should rebook

+# Notes
+1. You need to cancel your beverage package, shore excursion, internet, etc
+1. Wait about 10s
+1. Rebook at the lower price.
+1. It takes about a week for Royal to refund your credit card, but they charge you new price right away
+1. Be sure to do quickly and confirm price is still lower, because it could have gone up
+1. Enjoy youtube videos on cruising from: `https://www.royalcaribbeanblog.com/`, `https://www.youtube.com/royalcaribbeanblog` and `https://www.youtube.com/@LifeWellCruised`

 # Updates
 1. Probably not going to update much, unless I find an issue